Nitzan Horowitz

 Nitzan Horowitz (ניצן הורוביץ; born 24 February 1965) is a politician and former journalist who served as Israel's Minister of Health from 2021 to 2022.
-He is the former leader of Meretz.
-He previously was the chief U.S. correspondent and commentator for the Israeli News Company, known as Channel 2 News.
+A former leader of Meretz, he previously served as the chief U.S. correspondent and commentator for Channel 2 News.

 He served two full terms in the Knesset (2009–2015) on the Meretz list.
 Before being elected to the Knesset, he was the Foreign Affairs commentator and head of the International desk at Hadashot 10, the news division of Channel 10.
 In 2013, he ran for mayor of Tel Aviv.
 In June 2019, he won the Meretz leadership election, and served as the Minister of Health.
 In July 2022, he announced that he would step down as Meretz's leader.

 Early life

 Horowitz was born in Rishon LeZion in 1965.
 He graduated from Tel Aviv University Law School and began working as a journalist.
 He supported the International Criminal Court's probe into Israel's alleged war crimes.